Disclaimer: Skylead is not affiliated, endorsed by, or connected with LinkedIn in any way.

 Advanced Plan Feature | Functionality |

-Easily upload your Book of Business via CSV | Salespeople can quickly populate their Sales Navigator database with their existing contacts from third-party tools.
-Then, they can effortlessly outreach to them on autopilot using LinkedIn automation tools such as Skylead. |
+Easily upload your Book of Business via CSV | Salespeople can quickly populate their Sales Navigator database with their existing contacts from third-party tools. |

 Get alerts when buyers show interest in your company | Sales teams can promptly reach out to interested prospects, increasing the chances of converting leads into customers with targeted follow-up. |